ghc-proposals/ghc-proposals/proposals/0669-extension-categorization.md

 #### 2.2.1 Legacy Extensions

-The following are all extensions that are to be categorized as `Legacy` when enabled, and for the `No` version are categorized as `Stable`.
+The following are all extensions that are to be categorized as `Legacy`  when enabled with the `Negative` categorized as `Stable` or when enabled to be categorized as `Stable` and the `Negative` categorized as `Legacy`.
 As a reminder, the [categorizations](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0601-extension-lifecycle-framework.md#21-categories) state that `Legacy` extensions are not recommended for new code but are expected to be supported indefinitely.

 The following table contains the language extension, the proposed categorization for the extension being turned on, and the proposed categorization for the extension being turned off.